 • Adaptors and chargers

-For a few extra grams it removes the inconvenience of having to rifle through panniers to find one thing amongst a jumble, saving time, effort and frustration.
+For a few extra grams, it removes the inconvenience of having to rifle through panniers to find one thing in a jumble, saving time, effort, and frustration.

 Packing Sacs to Organise Stuff - Cycling Across Australia